ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

 {-# LANGUAGE InstanceSigs #-}

 class IsCSV c where
-  type Index c :: Type
+  -- A type family to specify the "indexing" type of the CSV type Index c :: Type
-  decode :: String -> Maybe c
+  -- Try parsing a CSV of the appropriate type decode :: String -> Maybe c

   getColumnByIndex  :: Index c -> c -> Maybe [String]
   getColumnByNumber :: Int     -> c -> Maybe [String]
   getRow :: Int -> Row c
 ```

-Since the `Index` type changes depending on the CSV type we use an _associated type family_ to allow the instance to choose its own index type.
+Let's talk about the `Index` type family.
+Numbered CSVs are indexed by an `Int`, while Named CSVs are indexed by a String.
+We can use the `Index` _associated type family_ to specify a different type of Index for each typeclass instance.

 The headerless CSV is pretty easy to implement: